apurvv28/Fundamentals-of-Data-Structures/Practical 2/readme.md

 ### Problem Statement
 Given a set of coin denominations and an amount, find the minimum number of coins required to make the amount using the greedy approach.

-> ⚠️ Note: The greedy method works only for certain coin systems (like standard Indian/US currency), not for arbitrary denominations.

 ---

 ### Algorithm Logic